VEBA Health Reimbursement Account

 Table of Contents

 A VEBA is a tax-free health reimbursement account which can continue year over year (unlike a Flexible Spending Account).
-A VEBA can be used by you and your eligible dependents to reimburse for qualified health expenses after your retirement.
+A VEBA can be used by you and your eligible dependents to reimburse for qualified health expenses after your retirement (with the exception of Group Two (UW Police Officers below).
 VEBA is authorized by the Washington State Legislature, with contracts overseen by the State of Washington Health Care Authority, and is operated under rules established in the Internal Revenue Code (IRC).

 Currently there are three groups with access to a VEBA, which are: